lucyinthesky2111/milestone-project-one/TESTING.md

 # Code Validation
 ## W3C HTML Validator
-* The Clutch Kings College Basic Car Maintenance Course webpage returned no errors using when tested using the W3C Validator tool.
-There was one warning given as seen in the screenshots about sections not having a heading.
-This was not changed as the sections do not need headings and adding these is only a recommendation not an requirement.
+* The Clutch Kings College Basic Car Maintenance Course webpage returned no errors when tested using the W3C HTML Validator tool.
+There was one warning given as shown in the screenshots, about sections not having a heading.
+This was not changed as the sections do not need headings and adding these is only a recommendation not a requirement.
 ### Homepage
 <h2 align="center"><img src="assets/readme-images/index-html-validation.png"></h2>